Joyeux Noël: 12 French Christmas Songs for Your Holiday Playlist

 While many new French Christmas songs are released each year, France’s long Christmas tradition means that versions of traditional carols are the most popular and well-known songs you’ll hear during the holiday.

-To give you a taste of what Christmas sounds like in France, our Remitly team created a list of twelve of the most popular French Christmas songs, along with a brief history of each one.
+To give you a taste of what Christmas music sounds like in France, our Remitly team created a list of twelve of the most popular French Christmas songs, along with a brief history of each one.

 Make this playlist for this year’s Noël, and let’s allons-y!